-City Council to hear updates on pool, miniature golf
+City Council to hear updates on pool, mini golf

 FARMINGTON — Farmington's parks department is seeking guidance from the City Council about how to proceed with two future projects.